 You’d think I’d know by now, since I’m the director and we’ve already had our second dress rehearsal.

 I write about surveillance, privacy and technologies of security.
 Most frequently this is from a political perspective, engaged with issues of power, but also particularly with issues of representation – how are these technologies and the social practices facilitated by them represented in thought and in language?
 To what problems are these technologies presented as an answer?
 And what type of political climate is it that doesn’t simply justify their use, but actively seems to mandate it?
 Often this is political language – the language of policy documents and speeches as well as the procedural documents which pass thought-made-technical through the assemblages of organisations, actors and technologies that make up contemporary society.
 It also reaches out to the broader culture of surveillance, however.
 This also means paying attention to those representations of surveillance and security technology that counter or complicate these narratives of control and management.
 This makes the netart, data sculptures and networked space artwork of the UK artist Stanza of particular interest, as it explicitly and actively engages with surveillance, privacy, technology and control.

 Dreaming of a world and dimensions beyond our own is a timeless and universal concern.
 But for people of African descent this musing has additional poignancy.
-Exiled, enslaved colonised how many Africans looked up at the night sky and pondered if there was another kinder world above in that great expanse.
-This yearning that has been the inspiration of what today we term Afrofuturism, first coined by writer and critic Mark Dery in 1993 to capture the essence of what has become a discernible movement in African Diaspora art, music, film and literature.
+Exiled, enslaved colonised...
+How many Africans looked up at the night sky and pondered if there was another kinder world above in that great expanse?
+This yearning has been the inspiration of what today we term Afrofuturism, first coined by writer and critic Mark Dery in 1993 to capture the essence of what has become a discernible movement in African Diaspora art, music, film and literature.